Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Conclusion

 \section{Conclusion}

 Polarization has been utilized for a variety of computer vision tasks.
-We have shown that, similar to the well-known vulnerability of RGB-based vision, the performance of polarization-based vision algorithms, such as color constancy and glass segmentation, can be manipulated, maybe in a potentially harmful way.
+We have shown that, similar to the well-known vulnerability of RGB-based vision, the performance of polarization-based vision algorithms, such as glass segmentation and shape estimation, can be manipulated, maybe in a potentially harmful way.
 Our adversarial attackers are physically realized by using an adapted one-chip LCD projector, which allows locally controllable polarizing projection.
 Our method is visually friendly, thus poses realistic concerns on the reliability of polarization-based AI.
 We hope this study will arouse attentions on the potential risks of polarization-based vision.